Code-Institute-Submissions/Sonicbasedrop-ms1-core-athletics_OctResub/README.md

       * had a issue with footer not stycking to bottom of page, resolved the problem with a short-page class in style.css

+      * found a issue with contact form not aligning as expected in contact.html page working to resolve issue.